twilio/wireless-industrial-sensor/README.md

 **Solution** We will create a Twilio-powered easy-to-deploy device to track and log relative humidity level, temperature, and weight.
 This project will be of interest to anyone who wants to remotely monitor inventory or environment.

-**Degree of Difficulty (1-5): 4** This example requires some basic electrical knowledge and the ability to solder, but otherwise the project is appropriate for a novice.
+**Degree of Difficulty (1-5): 2** This example requires some basic electrical knowledge but otherwise the project is appropriate for a novice.

 ### Other Applications
 You may not be running a coffee company, but this project will be of interest to anyone who wants to remotely monitor inventory or environment, from tracking the volume of water in a tank to the humidity in a warehouse.